 Note: A tab will remain if there are some entities on it (for example, webhooks on the Webhooks tab).
-However, new artifacts will cease to arrive.
+However, the service will stop working and generating data.

-2.5.12 Hide Menu Items
+2.8.14 Hide Menu Items

 To hide specific menu items, do the following: